Mechanical Design Engineer - Manufacturing and Integration

 Role Overview

-You will be responsible for ensuring that SolarSub’s designs can transition efficiently from prototype to scalable production.
-You will be responsible for aligning product design with manufacturing standards, material specifications, and supplier capabilities.
+Ensuring that SolarSub’s designs can transition efficiently from prototype to scalable production, aligning product design with manufacturing standards, material specifications, and supplier capabilities.

 Key Responsibilities